19 Cool Cities Perfect for Weekend Getaways in the USA

 • The Driskill: Originally built in 1886, The Driskill elegantly combines old-world charm with all of today’s modern luxuries.
 Dine at the award-winning on-site restaurant and enjoy the luxury of this iconic Austin landmark.

 • Hotel Saint Cecilia: This hotel set in pretty gardens is a great oasis in the city.
-There is an onsite pool with private bungalows, perfect for relaxing.
+There is an on-site pool with featuring private bungalows, perfect for retreating from the afternoon heat.

 Chicago